 Not only is it an access point to Machu Picchu but it also stands below the historic ruins of Sacsayhuaman and is a great destination in its own right.
 There are also several lovely buildings worth visiting in the city, while those wanting to test their moves can join a salsa class in one of the salsa schools.

 Prices here are a little more expensive, with few dorm beds available below $10 a night, if you want a private room and speak some Spanish look for a "hospedaje" which is kind of equivalent to a Peruvian B&B, it's where locals stay on a budget.

 Head to the market to eat as lunchtime specials are usually available for the equivalent of $4-$5.

 07 of 10

-There are so many reasons to visit Chile and its capital city, Santiago just one of the best reasons.
+There are so many reasons to visit Chile, and its capital city, Santiago, is one of the best.
 While Santiago is a modern capital is prone to earthquakes, don't let that scare you as many of the newer skyscrapers have distinct structures to ride through such vibrations.